Trees Birds Mammals Fish Amphibians Reptiles

 Above: Ripe seeds of Stinking Iris, Llandudno, North Wales

-The other pictures on this page were taken in Kenfig National Nature Reserve in South Wales.
+Pictures on this page were taken in Kenfig National Nature Reserve in South Wales and on the Wales Coast Path in North Wales.

 Sue Parker's latest ebook is a revised and enlarged edition of Wild Orchids in The Burren.
 Full details here...